Djabouex/HTML_CSS_Second_Template/README.md

 ### Planned Improvements:
 - Further enhancements to responsiveness, especially for ultra-wide and very small screens.
 - Addition of more interactive features, such as sliders, modals, or dynamic content loading.
-- Exploration of CSS frameworks (e.g., Bootstrap) or preprocessors (e.g., SASS) to streamline development.

 ### Goal:
 To continue refining my skills and delivering even better designs in future iterations.